sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.txt

 animal records need an arealost and description, found animal records need an areafound and description, waiting list records need a description.

+The "lookup", "radio" or "multi-lookup" field types require a list of values.
+You should separate these with the pipe character.
+Eg:
+Option 1|Option 2|Option 3

+The "signature" field type allows the person completing the form to sign electronically with a touchscreen.

+A "raw markup" field type allows you to insert your own HTML sections within the form.
+This is useful for adding contract clauses, headings, or any sort of extra formatting.

 When forms are submitted through the website they come through to the “View Incoming Forms” screen, where the values can be inspected by clicking the name of the form submission.
 The screen shows a preview of the incoming data and the IP address that submitted it.

+If a field called "emailaddress" is supplied as part of the form submission, the complete submission will be emailed automatically to the person who completed it for their records.

 .. image:: images/onlineform_incoming.png

-Selecting a form allows you to create a records from the data, or attach the form to existing records.
+Selecting a form allows you to create records from the data, or attach the form to existing records.

 * Attach Person: Prompts for a single person record and attaches a copy of the